strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Episode End Date
 ^^^^^^^^^^^^^^^^

 The date on which an episode of mental health care is formally or statistically ended.

+:Field name: EpiEnd

+:Data type: Date[8]

+:Domain:
   For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 :METeOR: `614094 <http://meteor.aihw.gov.au/content/index.phtml/itemId/614094>`__

 ----------

 Episode Key
 ^^^^^^^^^^^